jvta/AzureVM/README.md

 ## Deployment

 The azureDeploy.json file can be copied or uploaded into a new Template Deployment resource in the Azure Portal along with your accompanying parameter file and it will reference the publicly published linked templates.
-Alternatively the following lines can be used to deploy the master template as is using PowerShell (with the Az or AzureRm modele installed) from its current folder location:
+Alternatively the following lines can be used to deploy the master template as is using PowerShell or [Cloud Shell](https://shell.azure.com/) (with the Az or AzureRm module installed) from its current folder location:

 ```PowerShell
 # Deploy a VM from this original published template in GitHub